 Ms. Butler’s interests revolve around encouraging more students to enter into local, regional, state, and international science fairs.
 She advises prospective math and science teachers who are enrolled in the Bachelor’s of Science in Natural Sciences program.
 She also serves at the Director for the Colorado Science and Engineering Fair.

 Karina Hassell, M.S. — STEM Education Specialist

 Karina has a background in engineering and geology, and she holds an M.S. degree in Environmental Education.
-She is passionate about education and outreach, having over 5 years of experience working with diverse audiences both in the U.S. and in Panama.
-Her professional goal is to inspire students’ curiosity for the STEM disciplines through accessible and unique experiences.
+She is passionate about the Earth sciences and education outreach.
+Her professional goal is to develop materials and programs that inspire curiosity and enthusiasm for the STEM disciplines.

 César Fuentes, B.A. — Teacher-in-Residence